warp-ds/vue/README.md

 - Run `pnpm dev`, this causes Vite (from the `example` folder) to start a server on port 3003

+## Production

+- Running `pnpm build` will produce both a build to be published to NPM and an Eik build - both will be placed in the `dist` folder.

 ## Contributing

 We use [commitizen](https://github.com/commitizen/cz-cli) to ensure coherent commit message structure, used by [semantic release](#releases) to generate change logs and handle versioning.